LishuZ/LishuZ.github.io/_pages/teaching.md

   - /teaching.html
 ---

-### Tilburg University
-I have been an employed PhD candidate since 2021 and have engaged substantially in teaching activities.
+I have been an employed PhD candidate since 2021 at Tilburg University and have engaged substantially in teaching activities.
 My work includes
 * thesis supervision since 2021 (on average, 8 theses per year)
 * teaching assistant for both undergraduate and graduate level courses since 2020, as listed below: